Pagewell

 Comparison

-Both help you ship more pages.
-The difference is where those pages live: in your repo with Pagewell, or on Flint's platform.
+Both create pages.
+They disagree on where the page system lives: in your repo with Pagewell, or on Flint's hosted platform.

 bunx skills add ReScienceLab/pagewell --skill pagewell Installs the Pagewell agent skill via skills.sh.